LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 ```
 A couple of comments:
 * In this particular case the loss has a restricted domain, \\(0,1\\).
 In theory, the residuals could take any real value so a sigmoid function is applied before passing the residuals to the loss.
-* As we are dealing with a classification problem, the base learner must be a classifaction algorithm.
-In the other hand, the residuals are a continouos target, therefore, the next learners are all regressors.
+* As we are dealing with a classification problem, the base learner must be a classification algorithm.
+In the other hand, the residuals are a continuous target, therefore, the next learners are all regressors.

 The prediction method follows the same pattern
 ```python